ayu175/aws-lakehouse-pipeline/README.md

 This project builds a multi-zone data lakehouse on AWS to process sensor data from the STEDI Step Trainer, a balance-monitoring IoT device.
 Raw data from three sources (customer records, accelerometer readings, and step trainer IoT streams) is ingested into a landing zone, sanitized for research consent and data quality issues, and refined into a curated dataset ready for machine learning.
 All transformations are implemented as AWS Glue jobs written in PySpark.

 > This project was completed as part of the [Udacity Data Engineering Nanodegree](https://www.udacity.com/course/data-engineer-nanodegree--nd027).
+The data can be found in this [repository](https://github.com/udacity/nd027-Data-Engineering-Data-Lakes-AWS-Exercises/tree/main/project).
 Udacity provided the project requirements and source datasets; all SQL table definitions, Glue job scripts, and pipeline logic were implemented independently.

 ## Data Flow